-ORDINANCE NO. 20-
+ORDINANCE NO. 20

-AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF PALM BEACH COUNTY, FLORIDA, ESTABLISHING THE PROPERTY ASSESSED CLEAN ENERGY (PACE) PROGRAM ORDINANCE; PROVIDING FOR A TITLE; PROVIDING AUTHORITY; PROVIDING APPLICABILITY; PROVIDING FOR DEFINITIONS; PROVIDING FOR REPEAL OF LAWS IN CONFLICT; PROVIDING FOR SEVERABILITY; PROVIDING FOR INCLUSION IN THE CODE OF LAWS AND ORDINANCES; PROVIDING FOR ENFORCEMENT; PROVIDING FOR PENALTIES; PROVIDING FOR CAPTIONS; AND PROVIDING FOR AN EFFECTIVE DATE.
+AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF PALM BEACH COUNTY.
+FLORIDA, ESTABLISHING THE PROPERTY ASSESSED CLEAN ENERGY (PACE) PROGRAM ORDINANCE; PROVIDING FOR A TITLE; PROVIDING AUTHORITY; FOR PROVIDING FOR APPLICABILITY; PROVIDING FOR DEFINITIONS; PROVIDING FOR REPEAL OF LAWS IN CONFLICT; PROVIDING FOR SEVERABILITY; PROVIDING FOR LAWS INCLUSION IN THE CODE OF AND ORDINANCES; PROVIDING FOR ENFORCEMENT; PROVIDING FOR PENALTIES; PROVIDING FOR CAPTIONS; AND PROVIDING FOR AN EFFECTIVE DATE.

-1 WHEREAS, Property Assessed Clean Energy (PACE) programs have been 2 established across the country to provide mechanisms for funding energy efficiency, renewable 3 energy, and other types of improvements to residential and commercial properties; and 4 WHEREAS, PACE programs are typically established by local governments and are 5 administered by the local government or by for-profit or not-for-profit entities; and 6 WHEREAS, PACE financing is repaid as an assessment on the property's regular tax 7 bill; and 8 WHEREAS, Section 163.08, Florida Statutes, authorizes programs, typically referred 9 to as PACE programs, that levy non-ad valorem assessments allowing property owners to 10 apply to local governments for financing certain energy efficiency, renewable energy and wind 11 resistant improvements; and 12 WHEREAS, Section 163.08, Florida Statutes, provides that properties retrofitted with 13 energy-related qualifying improvements benefit from reduced energy consumption, reduced 14 potential for wind damage, and assist in the fulfillment of the state's energy and hurricane 15 mitigation policies; and 16 WHEREAS, the PACE assessment is collected pursuant to Florida's uniform 17 method for the levy, collection and enforcement of non-ad valorem assessments, Section 18 method for the levy, collection and enforcement of non-ad valorem assessments, Section 197.3632, Florida Statutes; and method for the levy, collection and enforcement of non-ad valorem assessments, Section 197.3632, Florida Statutes; and WHEREAS, the Board of County Commissioners intends to establish qualifications 18 197.3632, Florida Statutes; and 18 19 197.3632, Florida Statutes; and WHEREAS, the Board of County Commissioners intends to establish qualifications
+L WHEREAS, Property Assessed Clean Energy (PACE) programs have been 2 established across the country to provide mechanisms for funding energy efficiency, renewable energy, and other types of improvements to residential and commercial properties; and 3 WHEREAS, PACE programs are typically established by local governments and are 4 administered by the local government or by for-profit or not-for-profit entities; and 5 WHEREAS, PACE financing is repaid as an assessment on the property's regular tax 6 7 bill; and 8 WHEREAS, Section 163.08, Florida Statutes, authorizes programs, typically referred to as PACE programs, that levy non-ad valorem assessments allowing property owners to 9 apply to local governments for financing certain energy efficiency, renewable energy and wind 10 11 resistant improvements; and WHEREAS, Section 163.08, Florida Statutes, provides that properties retrofitted with 12 energy-related qualifying improvements benefit from reduced energy consumption, reduced 13 potential for wind damage, and assist in the fulfillment of the state's energy and hurricane 14 15 mitigation policies; and WHEREAS, the PACE assessment is collected pursuant to Florida's uniform 16 17 method for the levy, collection and enforcement of non-ad valorem assessments, Section 197.3632, Florida Statutes; and 18 WHEREAS, the Board of County Commissioners intends to establish qualifications 19 and consumer protection disclosure requirements for PACE programs that provide financing 20 for qualifying improvements in accordance with Section 163.08, Florida Statutes, and 21 22 provisions of this Oordinance; and